Setting Up An Ideal Guitar Practice Space

 - Guitars all stored nicely in a rack which doesn’t take up much space

-- Floor is a mess with cables and pedals scattered around
+- The floor is a mess with cables and pedals scattered around

 - The couch might be fine for random jamming, but far from ideal for serious practice